 Design & Construction

-The students will be mentored by a local architecture firm during the initial programming and design phases of the project.
+The students will be mentored by local architecture firms during the initial programming and design phases of the project.
 The architecture firm will be chosen via a collaborative design challenge campaign with Houzz.
 The construction of the winning design will be lead by a local builder in conjunction with community volunteer workdays including students, parents, professors and affiliate organizations.

 Open Source – all designs and plans will be shared freely with the world in the spirit of education, collaboration and co-creation!